-- Sevenoaks School recognises that parents and carers have an essential role to play in enabling our students to become safe and responsible users of the internet and associated technologies. - We will build a partnership approach to online safety with parents and carers by: - providing information and guidance on online safety, specifically through Parentzone, a free resource signposted and made available to all parents at the start of the academic year. - o talking to them about students' access to online sites when away from school. - drawing their attention to our online safety policy and expectations in our newsletters and other external communication (such as letters and social media channels) as well as on our website. - o requiring them to read our acceptable use of technology policies and discuss the implications with their children.
+- Sevenoaks School recognises that parents and carers have an essential role to play in enabling our students to become safe and responsible users of the internet and associated technologies. - We will build a partnership approach to online safety with parents and carers by: - o providing information and guidance on online safety, specifically through The Wellbeing Hub, a free resource signposted and made available to all parents at the start of the academic year. - o talking to them about students' access to online sites when away from school. - o drawing their attention to our Online Safety Policy and expectations in our newsletters and other external communication (such as letters and social media channels) as well as on our website. - o requiring them to read our IT Terms of Use and discuss the implications with their children.